Top 10 Tips For Migrating To Windows 10 Using Ivanti

 Remove Admin Privileges from Users

 Providing users with full admin rights can leave endpoints vulnerable to attack.
-This can significantly increase security and manageability costs, decrease productivity, create legal and liability issues, and make compliance elusive.
+This can significantly increase security and manageability costs.
+This can also decrease productivity, create legal and liability issues, and make compliance elusive.

 Plan for a Hybrid Environment

-Enterprise IT success is dependent on how well different technologies can be integrated into the same environment that is not only efficient for users but also for IT.
+Enterprise IT success is dependent on how well different technologies can be integrated into the same environment.
+This is not only efficient for users but also for IT teams.

 For more information and Migration Support Contact our customer team: